Author Archives: Roofing SEO Webmasters

 It should also naturally link to whatever channel your potential clients are using, which leads to our next point.

-Google Ads are a Particularly Common Origin Point for Landing Page Traffic.
+Google Ads are a Common Origin Point for Landing Page Traffic.

 Quality #2: It Fits the Source & Audience